ronaatxendit/martabacc.github.io/_posts/2020-1-27-the-right-haystack.md

 ---

-I cannot wrap this problem to non-technical context, it's very technical - so I'll just write it vanilla.
+I cannot wrap this problem to something lighter, so I'll just write it vanilla.

 Software engineering right, it evolves as time past by.
 It grows from something Gadogado*, everything mixed and all complexities put in a big bucket - to Nasi Padang, where complexities diversified and distributed according to its responsibilities.